rabyyuson/conversions/README.md

-# Conversion Utility
+# Conversions

-This project provides a versatile utility for converting between temperature and volume units.
+This application provides a versatile utility for converting between temperature and volume units.
 It allows seamless transformation across various units, ensuring accuracy and precision in conversions.
+It aims to assist science teachers in grading unit-conversion problems submitted by students on paper worksheets.

+It provides a system to input questions and student responses for grading.
+The application supports conversions between temperatures (Kelvin, Celsius, Fahrenheit, Rankine) and volumes (Cubic Feet, Cubic Inches, Cups, Gallons, Liters, Tablespoons).

+## How the Application Addresses User Needs

+- **Teacher's Input Flexibility**: The application allows teachers to input diverse conversion scenarios, accommodating different numerical values and units of measure.

+- **Response Evaluation**: The system accurately evaluates student responses against authoritative answers, providing instant feedback on correctness or validity.

+- **User-Friendly Interface**: While the requirements do not specify UI details, the system ensures ease of use for teachers to efficiently enter data and obtain grading results.

 ## Features